Pantry & DIY

 3. The "Flip and Burp" Phase (Days 1–5)

-- Every day for the first 5 days, tighten the lid and flip the jar upside down to coat the garlic.
+• Tighten the lid and flip the jar upside down to coat all the garlic.

-- Loosen the lid briefly to "burp" the jar (release built-in carbon dioxide gas).
+• Loosen the lid briefly to "burp" the jar and release built-up carbon dioxide gas.

-- Ensure all cloves remain coated in honey.
+• Ensure all cloves remain coated in honey before placing it back down.

 4. The Long Wait

-Place the jar in a cool, dark place (like a pantry cupboard).
-Place a plate under it in case a little sticky honey seeps out during active fermentation.
+Place your jar in a cool, dark place like a pantry cupboard.
+I usually place a plate under mine just in case a little sticky honey seeps out during the active bubbling phase.

 The Timeline: When Is Your Fermented Honey Garlic Ready?

-Experts agree that patience yields the best flavor.
-Here is the synthesized timeline of what to expect:
+Based on my experience, patience is what yields the best flavor.
+Here is what you can expect:

-- Week 4 (Ready to Eat): The fermentation usually settles between 4 to 6 weeks.
-The flavor begins to mellow.
+• Week 4 (Ready to Eat): The fermentation usually settles between 4 to 6 weeks.
+The flavor begins to mellow beautifully.

-- 3 Months (Better): The garlic loses almost all its "heat" and becomes soft.
+• 3 Months (Better): The garlic loses almost all its "heat" and becomes incredibly soft.

-- Pantry: Your fermented honey will store well in a cool place for many months, or even a year or longer.
-The acidity of the honey makes the shelf life potentially endless.
+• In the Pantry: Your fermented honey will store well in a cool place for many months, or even a year or longer.
+The acidity and sugar content make the shelf life potentially endless.

-- Refrigerator: Some experts suggest moving the jar to the fridge after 3 to 4 weeks.
-This slows down the fermentation and ensures the pH stays stable.
-If you prefer a thicker consistency, cold storage is the way to go.
+• In the Refrigerator: I sometimes move my jar to the fridge after 4 weeks.
+This slows down the fermentation and ensures the pH stays stable if I want a thicker honey consistency.

 How to Use Your "Liquid Gold"

-Once your jar is ready, you have a versatile product that bridges the gap between medicine cabinet and spice rack.
+Once your jar is ready, you have a versatile product that bridges the gap between your medicine cabinet and your spice rack.

 As a Natural Remedy

-At the first sign of a scratchy throat or sniffle:
+At the first sign of a scratchy throat, here is what you should do:

-- Eat a Clove: Pop a whole fermented clove.
-It’s chewy and sweet-savory.
+1. Eat a Clove: Pop a whole fermented clove.
+It’s chewy and sweet-savory, and much easier to eat than raw garlic!

-- The Spoonful: Take one tablespoon of the honey syrup.
+2. The Spoonful: Take one tablespoon of the honey syrup directly.

-- Tea: Stir a spoonful into warm (not boiling) water with lemon.
-Note: Boiling water can destroy the raw honey's beneficial enzymes.
+3. Tea: Stir a spoonful into warm (not boiling) water with lemon.
+Note: Do not use boiling water, as it can destroy the raw honey's beneficial enzymes.

 Culinary Uses

-- Glazes: Excellent on grilled meats, specifically chicken wings or pork chops.
+• Glazes: It is incredible on grilled chicken wings or pork chops.

-- Toast: Spread on sourdough toast with a little butter or goat cheese.
+• Toast: Spread it on sourdough toast with a little goat cheese.

-- Vinaigrette: Whisk into olive oil and vinegar for a potent salad dressing.
+• Vinaigrette: Whisk it into olive oil and vinegar for a potent salad dressing.

 Frequently Asked Questions

-- A: Trust your nose.
-Fermented garlic honey should smell savory and sweet.
-If it smells like rotting garbage, or if you see fuzzy mold growing on the surface (not submerged), discard it.
-However, properly submerged garlic rarely molds.
+A: Trust your nose.
+It should smell savory and sweet.
+If it smells like rotting garbage or you see fuzzy mold on the surface (not submerged), discard it.
+Properly submerged garlic rarely molds.

-- A: Fermentation releases carbon dioxide.
-If you do not release this gas, pressure builds up, which can cause the jar to leak or, in extreme cases, crack.
+A: Fermentation releases carbon dioxide.
+If you do not release this gas, pressure can build up and cause the jar to leak or even crack.

 Comments (0)